 You can’t win.
 Just realize that it’s going to happen and enjoy yourself.

 Honestly though my favorite part about Thanksgiving is the few days after…when you have all the leftovers.
-We make turkey soup with the turkey bones, or ham soup if we made a ham too that year…and now we’re adding this Leftover Turkey Shepherd’s Pie to the list.

-Start by making the filling.
+Let’s start by making the filling.
 Add some butter and onion to a large skillet, then peas and carrots (or this is where you’re leftover vegetables could come in, just try and keep the amounts the same)